-Heat the milk, in the microwave or a saucepan, until it is “fingervarm” (finger warm), meaning it should feel warm to the touch but not hot.
-Add your yeast and 1 tbsp of sugar, stir, and leave it for 5-10 minutes until the mixture starts to bubble up, meaning your yeast is alive and not expired.
+If using active dry or fresh yeast – heat up the milk, either in the microwave or in a saucepan, until it is “fingervarm” (finger warm), meaning it should feel warm to the touch but not hot.
+Add the yeast and sugar and stir to dissolve.
+Let it rest 5-10 minutes until it begins to froth and bubble a little bit.
+If using instant yeast – just add the yeast and milk in the next step.

 Slowly add the flour and softened butter, mixing with a wooden spoon until the dough starts to come together.